-Having a motorcycle lift stand will save you time and space, and makes working on your old scoot more enjoyable.
+Having a motorcycle lift stand will not only save you time and space, it makes working on your old scoot more enjoyable.
 By raising the height of your motorcycle, it's much easier to work on, not to mention easier on your back.
-Whether it's regular maintenance like changing the oil, cleaning and detailing, or doing a custom motorcycle build, once you use one you'll wonder how you ever got by without one.

-There are so many, actually too many, styles and brands of lift stands for your motorcycle.
-The good part of this is all the competition between brands has made them cheaper than ever before.
+There are so many (actually too many) styles and brands of motorcycle lift stands to choose from.
+The one good thing about that is competition between brands has brought down the prices, making them more affordable than ever.

 Designed specifically to service motorcycles, motorcycle lift stands can be divided into several categories: scissor lift, pneumatic (compressed air), pneumatic/hydraulic, and electric/hydraulic.
-The higher end ones work quicker, quieter, and offer more stability.
+Remember that they all get the job done, the higher-end ones just work quicker and quieter, and may offer a little more stability.

 Motorcycle Lift Stand For Home Garage